 Justified: Theo Tonin, the head of the Detroit mob, is this in Season 3.
 His adoptive son, Robert Quarles, is the actual Big Bad of the season, providing all of the drama, and driving the plot without any instructions from Theo.
 That said, Theo is the one who made Quarles who he is, and is the reason he's in Kentucky in the first place.
 In Season 4, Theo takes over as the Big Bad, sending Nicky Augustine to Kentucky with specific orders to kill Drew Thompson.

 Kamen Rider Double had Foundation X, a nebulous organization that helps fund the Museum in return for data on the Gaia Memories.
-It's later shown that they funded the Necro-Overs from The Movie until they decided the project wouldn't produce the results they wanted, and as Museum collapsed they shifted their focus to the "King's Medals" before a renegade member of the group becomes the Big Bad of Movie War Megamax.
+It's later shown that they funded the Necro-Overs from The Movie until they decided the project wouldn't produce the results they wanted, and as Museum collapsed they shifted their focus to the "King's Medals" before returning in Kamen Rider Fourze as the backers of the Horoscopes and Zodiarts, with a renegade member of the group becoming the Big Bad of Movie War Megamax.
 It seems that Foundation X was intended to be a Greater Scope Villain for the entire "Heisei Phase 2" era of Kamen Rider, but the plot thread was dropped post-Megamax since the plots of subsequent series wouldn't really accommodate such a conceptnote Though some fans choose to interpret a Freeze-Frame Bonus in Gaim as proof that the Yggdrasil Corporation has ties to Foundation X, and a special in Ex-Aid brings them back for real.

 Kamen Rider OOO has The Original OOO, who had alchemists make the Core Medals, including the ones that'd give birth to the Greeeds, in an attempt to take over the world.